somatechlat/SomaAgentHub/docs/technical-manual/architecture.md

 | **ClickHouse** | 8123 | Serves analytical queries and event ingestion for reporting workloads. |
 | **MinIO** | 9000 (API) / 9001 (Console) | Supplies S3-compatible object storage for binary artifacts and dataset snapshots. |

-Additional services (for example `policy-engine`, `memory-gateway`, `slm-service`, `tool-service`, and `analytics-service`) live under `services/` and are deployed as needed per environment.
+Additional services (for example `policy-engine`, `memory-gateway`, `llm-hub`, `tool-service`, and `analytics-service`) live under `services/` and are deployed as needed per environment.
 Each directory contains its own README with detailed responsibilities and configuration.

 ### Local Docker Stack (docker-compose)